-INFO-H 563 Psychology of Human Computer

-Interaction (3 cr.)
+INFO-H 563 Psychology of Human Computer Interaction (3 cr.)
 Covers the psychological and behavioral science of human computer interaction, including cognitive architecture, memory, problemsolving, mental models, perception, action, and language.
 Emphasis is placed on developing an understanding of the interaction between human and machine systems and how these processes impact the design and testing of interactive technologies.

-INFO-H 564 Prototyping for Interactive Systems (3 cr.)
-The course covers methodologies for designing
+INFO-H 564 Prototyping for Interactive Systems

-(s cr.)
+(3 cr.)
 The course covers methodologies for designing and prototyping graphic user interfaces, including rapid (paper) and dynamic (interactive) prototypes.
 Principles of design research and visual communication are discussed in the context of interaction design, cognition and user behavior, as well as usability testing techniques for concept validation.